YizheXie/YizheXie.github.io/README.md

 # Easy-to-use Personal Academic Homepage Template

-**Special Thanks**: This template was modified from Tengyu Ma's and Danqi Chen's.

 ## 00 Background

 GitHub provides each user with a subdomain `<user-id>.github.io`, and users can easily create their own homepage by setting up a repository named `<user-id>.github.io` and pushing static pages to the `master` branch.
 The homepage should be named `index.html`.